Hummus for Depression: A Natural Antidepressant

-Have you heard of hummus?
+Have you heard of hummus for depression?
 Have you tried it yet?
 Although not well-known, little by little it’s finding a spot on American tables.

 If you like chickpeas, you’re going to love hummus.
 This enticing paste is nothing more than a mix of lemon juice, olive oil, garlic, paprika, sesame seeds, olives, and as its base: chickpeas.

 Hummus is an essential dish in Middle East cuisine.
-Countries like Turkey, Lebanon, Syria and even Greece and Cyprus often enjoy this healthy recipe.
+Countries like Turkey, Leba, on, Syria and even Greece and Cyprus often enjoy this healthy recipe.

 Although you can find hummus in many supermarkets, there are many people who prefer to make it at home to guarantee the freshness and quality of the ingredients.